The Historical Socrates

 • the point of asking and answering these questions is to ensure that the "soul" (ψυχή) has "virtue" (ἀρετή)

 The passage from the Apology suggests that Socrates was concerned with the question of what a human being should care about most.
 The answer might seem to be money and that sort of thing, but the character quickly rejects this answer.
 Money can be good or bad, depending on what one does with it.
 So it would seem that more important than money is knowing what to do with it.
 The same presumably is true of the other things he mentions.
 What one should care about more is having a certain competency in living.
-This, it seems, is what Socrates has in mind when castigates the Athenians for not giving enough attention to "wisdom and truth and the best state of your soul."
+The understanding that constitutes this competency, it seems, is what Socrates has in mind when he castigates the Athenians for not giving enough attention to "wisdom and truth and the best state of your soul."
 A person needs to have a certain competency to make the right decisions in life.
-Having this is more important than having money.
-Socrates describes this competency in terms of the "soul" (ψυχή) and "virtue" (ἀρετή), and he suggests that the "love of wisdom" (φιλοσοφία) is the key to acquiring this competency.
+Socrates describes this competency in terms of the "soul" (ψυχή) and "virtue" (ἀρετή), and the suggestion is that the "love of wisdom" (φιλοσοφία) is the way to acquire this competency.

 (We consider what Socrates thought about the "soul" (ψυχή) in the next lecture, but it is important to see now that his interest in what one should care about most is connected to his interest in how human beings function.
 Socrates understands this in terms of the "soul" and thinks that the state of the soul determines the decisions one makes and thus is connected to the goodness of one's life.)